ayrokid/cekgu/README.md

 # CEKGU - Restfull API GOLANG with JWT Authentication

-Basically this is a starter kit for you to integrate Lumen with [JWT Authentication](https://jwt.io/).
+Basically this is a starter kit for you to integrate with [JWT Authentication](https://jwt.io/).

 ## What's Added